opsaaaaa/wordfreqgo/README.md

 - [x] add wordtree code to repo
 - [x] Test to make sure wordtree encodes and decodes values correctly
 - [x] write a script to convert files to wordtree format.
-- [] write wordquery with tree.
+- [x] write wordquery with tree.
-- [] benchmark wordtree lookup
+- [x] benchmark wordtree lookup
+    - WAY SLOWER, BECAUSE OF WRITTING TREE TO MEMORY FOR LOOKUP.
-- [] check if wordtree file is smaller than tsv
+- [x] check if wordtree file is smaller than tsv
-- [] Remove "small" "large" distinction because opening files ins't a bottle neck
+    - hardly smaller, not meaningful
 - [] fix spelling error for assertSame and assertErrNil
+- [] remove wordtree code, as it is slower.

 ## indexes
 This is a very fun tangient but this is infact a tangent.